endeavouros-arm/images/README.md

 where 2023 is the year, 01 is the month, 15 is the day.

 When you find the desired image, click on it.
-Under Assets, click on
+Under Assets, click on <br />
-enosLinuxARM-rpi-latest.img.xz and enosLinuxARM-rpi-latest.img.xz.sha512sum
+enosLinuxARM-rpi-latest.img.xz and enosLinuxARM-rpi-latest.img.xz.sha512sum <br />
 If you want Odroid N2 image, subsitute odroid-n2 for rpi.

 In a terminal window, cd into the directory the images were downloaded to.